 From the early stages of making beats on his PlayStation, Sounwave built his career from the ground up starting at the age of ten.
 In 2005, the Compton-native was discovered by Terrence "Punch" Henderson - co-founder of Top Dawg Entertainment.
 Since then, he has worked with multiple TDE artists on some of their most famous works such as Kendrick Lamar's Good Kid, M.A.A.D City and multiple songs on the Black Panther The Album.

 "My favorite placement I got was straight out of high school.
 But I didn't get another placement until I was 24.
 You actually [have to] put in that time and develop relationships.
 Relationships go a long way." - Sounwave

 "I get a lot of people sending me stuff [saying] you should check this person out.
 They got a big following.
 I don't care about that.
 Just send the music.
 If I vibe with the music, I don't care if you have two followers.
 [If] I like it, I'll work with you." - Sounwave

 DO get in the studio with artists

 Getting discovered on Myspace, HIT-BOY is a real OG when it comes to the music.
-Rising from Fontana, California, the producer consistently makes hits (pun intended).
+Rising from Fontana, California, the producer consistently makes fire tracks for music icons.
 Some of the artists he has collaborated with include Kid Cudi, Beyonce, Kanye West, Jay-Z, Lil Wayne, Eminem, 50 Cent, Snoop Dogg, Justin Bieber, and Drake.

 "Lately, I've just been getting in with artists.
 That's like the best way to really catch that vibe.
 You get an artist excited about the time they put in with you working on that song.
 [It's] Perfect." - HIT-BOY